Examples

 Added 1 constraint.

 The detailed statistics view currently says Unique constraints added: 1.
-It will be updated to say Node property uniqueness constraints added: 1 in Neo4j version 6.0.
+It will be updated to say Node property uniqueness constraints added: 1 in Neo4j 6.0.

 Example 2.
 CREATE CONSTRAINT